 The following exemptions are granted to registered surveyors and persons who have completed subjects in the Surveying Certificate Course of the N.S.W.
-Department of Technical Education, viz:---
+Department of Technical Education, viz:-

-(a) Exemptions for Licensed Surveyors.

-(i) The following exemptions in the Surveying Degree Course will be granted to Registered Surveyors who have passed the examination of the Surveyors' Registration Board.
+- (a) Exemptions for Licensed Surveyors. - (i) The following exemptions in the Surveying Degree Course will be granted to Registered Surveyors who have passed the examination of the Surveyors' Registration Board.

+• ••••••

+Subjec t Equivalent Subject Passed

+8.421 Engineering Surveying Engineering Surveying A

+8.841 Surveying Computations Computations A

+8.861 Cartography Field Practice

-8.421 Engineering Surveying 8.841 Surveying Computations 8.861 Cartography 8.881 Survey Laws and Regulations Equivalent Subject Passed Engineering Surveying A Computations A Field Practice Laws and Regulations affecting Surveys -- --
+8.881 Survey Laws and Regul- Laws and Regulations affecting

+ations Surveys

-^{} A survey camp of two weeks must be attended in the third term.
+A survey camp of two weeks must be attended in the third term.